SocietyProtocol/Content-Library/Published/Brand/Glossary.md

     - Individual Actors, Sovereign Actors, or just Actors?
     - We will have both human and non-human actors, should we delinianate further?
     - **Genesis Actors**: Actors who are alive at the Genesis Time of a Society Protocol instance.
-- **Lifeline**: Actors have a Lifeline, which is equal to the Timelapse between their Birth and Death events.
+- **Lifeline**: Actors have a Lifeline, which is equal to the Timelapse between their Birth and Death Events.
 - **Activity Score:** Each account has an Activity Score which is accumulated through activity, by performing Events at Levels and decays over time to calculate their “aliveness” in the protocol.
 - **Programmable Will**: Automatically goes into effect upon the Death Event of an Actor to determine the lineage of ownership of their Property.